Black Coffee (Peggy Lee album)

-Black Coffee is the first album by Peggy Lee.
+Black Coffee is the second album by Peggy Lee.
 It was released in the 10-inch format in 1953 by Decca.
 In 1956, at the request of the record label, Lee recorded four more songs for a reissue of the album in the 12-inch LP format.

 History

 By 1953, Lee had been recording professionally since joining the Benny Goodman Orchestra in 1941, but had only released songs on 78s or 45s.
 This was her first opportunity to record an album.
 In the early 1950s, record companies usually reserved the 12-in LP for classical music, and in the case of Decca and Columbia, cast recordings of Broadway musicals.
 This practice ended after this LP was recorded.
 Ten-inch records were discontinued generally by the mid-1950s.
 Lee added four songs at sessions in 1956 to expand the running time to the 12-in LP.

 Reception

 Neither the 10 nor the 12-in release made the Popular Album Chart, the chart expanding to a listing of 10 to 30 LPs on average during 1956.
 Joni Mitchell declared the album one of her favorites, leading off her torch song album of 2000, Both Sides Now, with a selection from Black Coffee, "You're My Thrill".
 In his book Jazz Singing, Will Friedwald names the album one of his desert island discs.